 The study is the first to attempt to account for methane escaping from abandoned mines.
 The reason is straightforward, Kholod said: Good data sets are hard to come by.

 His paper drew largely on data from the United States and Ukraine, countries where data about coal mine status and methane is fully available.

 In the United States in 2015, about one-third of abandoned mines were flooded.
 Ukraine reported that all its mines abandoned that year were flooded.

-The team estimated that in 2010, 103 billion cubic meters of methane were released from working underground and surface mines and an additional 22 billion cubic meters from abandoned mines.
+The team estimated that in 2010, 103 billion cubic metres of methane were released from working underground and surface mines and an additional 22 billion cubic metres from abandoned mines.

-That total of 125 billion cubic meters for 2010 is 50 per cent higher than the estimate of 83 billion cubic meters for that year by the Community Emissions Data System, a highly regarded system developed by PNNL researchers and collaborators used for analysing historical emissions data.
+That total of 125 billion cubic metres for 2010 is 50 per cent higher than the estimate of 83 billion cubic metres for that year by the Community Emissions Data System, a highly regarded system developed by PNNL researchers and collaborators used for analysing historical emissions data.